andreasBihlmaier/design/articles/200_migration_guide_from_ros1.md

 #### Usages of ros::Time
-TODO(tfoote) There is no direct replacement for ros::Time yet
+*TODO(tfoote) There is no direct replacement for ros::Time yet we expect to have one in the future.*

+Under the hood we expect to leverage the cross platform `std::chrono` library.

-For usages of `ros::Time`:
+Currently for usages of `ros::Time`:

 * replace all instances of `ros::Time` with `builtin_interfaces::msg::Time`
 * Convert all instances of `nsec` to `nanosec`